 Orlando adds a different dimension to Waymo's portfolio.
 As one of the world's top tourist destinations, the Florida city presents unique operational challenges - unpredictable traffic patterns, unfamiliar drivers, and high volumes of pedestrians navigating theme park corridors.
 If Waymo can crack Orlando, it proves its technology can handle not just commuters but the chaos of vacation traffic.

 The expansion puts Waymo in direct competition with General Motors' Cruise, which has been rebuilding its reputation after a rocky 2023 that saw its California operations suspended following a pedestrian accident.
-While Cruise has focused on controlled comebacks in select cities, Waymo is pressing its advantage with rapid geographic expansion. -backed Zoox is also testing autonomous vehicles but hasn't yet launched commercial paid rides at scale.
+While Cruise has focused on controlled comebacks in select cities, Waymo is pressing its advantage with rapid geographic expansion.
+Amazon-backed Zoox is also testing autonomous vehicles but hasn't yet launched commercial paid rides at scale.